bennhood/bennhood/README.md

 - SC-200 Microsoft Certified: Security Operations Analyst Associate
 - Continuous hands-on practice alongside certification study
 - Focus on **understanding alerts**, not memorizing answers
+- Undergoing study for AZ-104, with AZ-500 in mind, and learning key cloud concepts with Learntocloud.guide
 ---

 ## How I Approach Security